dmacvicar/terraform-provider-libvirt/website/docs/r/coreos_ignition.html.markdown

 ~> **Note:** On the i686 (x86), x86\_64 (AMD64), and aarch64 (ARM64) platforms,
 the QEMU firmware config device (`-fw_cfg`) is used to pass Ignition configs into the guests.
-On the s390x (IBM Z) platform however, the QEMU firmware config device is not supported.
-As alternative, the OpenStack config-drive mechanism is instead used.
-The `mkisofs` utility must be installed into the path and Ignition must be run with the `--provider=openstack` flag.
+On the s390x (IBM Z) and PowerPC platforms however, the QEMU firmware config device is not supported.
+As an alternative, a virtio-blk device is created with a serial of `ignition` which ignition recognizes and reads the config from the device

 ## Example Usage